juliogarciape/crypi/README.md

 - `text`: The message to be decrypted.
 - `shift`: The number of positions to shift the alphabet.
 Default is 3.

+> Characters not included in the Latin alphabet—such as uppercase letters or accented characters—will be ignored during encryption.

 ## Contributing :handshake: